Food Waste Around the World Episode 10 (Italy)

 As I said, it is not so much of a big thing.
-Usually, the food waste issue is related to helping the poor when there is food that otherwise cannot be sold.
+Usually, food waste issues are related to helping the poor when there is food that otherwise cannot be sold.
 It would probably be donated to charities and similar institutions.
 There is even a law.
 In general, there is solid regulation on the use of food, at least in Italy, compared to most of the world.
 Usually, they use this food for donations, animal consumption, or composting.

 Do you know any names of specific initiatives that deal with food waste?

-As I said, there was a law that was passed about three-four years ago.
-That is exactly about it, helping to try to redistribute as much food as possible.
-It comes to charitable associations or is used to feed animals.
-I think, in general, in Italy, there are not so many companies that work on it.
+As I said, there was a law that was passed about three or four years ago, about trying to redistribute as much food as possible.
+In Italy, I don’t think there are too many companies that work on it.
 The government is more interested in other things, such as health issues.
 There is a food chain that challenges companies to redeploy products that are going bad.
-For instance, salt, even if they tell it is gone, you know that you can still eat it.
-If it is, as an example, from the Himalayan and around 3 million years old, of course, it will not get spoiled in two weeks, or one month, or one year.
-And there is this law that tries to limit food waste, but it is more at the political level rather than home initiatives or the private sector.
+For instance, salt, even if they say it’s gone bad, you know that it’s actually still edible.
+For example, Himalayan salt that is around 3 million years old, will not get spoiled in two weeks, or one month, or one year.

 And from your perspective, do you think it could be done better?
 What steps can be taken next to improve the situation?

 Well, as I said, I do not think that you can do much better than Italy.
-Because there is a law that obliges you to try to reduce food waste and give it to charity and give it to people who cannot afford it.
-It is very similar to the UN Development Goals, which are stopping hunger by reducing the waste of food and redeploying it to give it to animals or individuals who cannot afford to buy a meal.
+There are laws that oblige you to reduce food waste by giving it to charity.
+It is very similar to the UN Development Goals, which are stopping hunger by reducing the waste of food and redeploying it for animals or individuals who cannot afford to buy meals.
 Usually, it is not necessarily about the institution.
-However, it is more about the government passing a specific law, and it is more about the governmental focus on the issue or not.
-But then most of the time, the government does focus on something else.
+It’s more about the government passing a specific law, and about the governmental focus on the issue or not.
+But most of the time, the government focuses on something else.
 I'm sure that there are possibilities to improve.
 Nevertheless, I believe Italy is doing better than many other countries, in my opinion.

 Thank you.
 It is interesting to know.
 When I worked in Italy, I was talking about this food waste programme in high school because I was a teacher assistant.
 I was supposed to talk about environmental topics, including food waste.
 So, many students did not know about the problem and impact.
 Also, I noticed that people throw away a lot of food.
 For instance, they cook a significant amount of pasta for lunch.
 For example, they do not finish it and throw it away without making something else.

 You talk about the family, yeah, there is more waste.
 If you talk about institutions, I think it is relatively low.
 For example, my friend was born in a small town, about 20,000 people.
 In the supermarkets there, they were also donating food.
 I believe that is a pretty common thing to do.
 Although I cannot talk for any chain and everything, at the family level, pasta is probably one of the cheapest things we can make.
 So we do not care about throwing some more.
 It is also because, in Italy, it is very appropriate to leave cooked food and reheat it and or cook from frozen.
-People eat fresh food; they might buy fewer groceries.
+If people eat fresh food; they might buy fewer groceries.
 They could maybe buy more specifically what they would need.
-Sometimes pasta is wasted because they make too much.
-For us, pasta can never be enough.
-There always should be too much pasta, so that you cannot finish the bowl.
-You have to see that there is some richness.
-Of course, sometimes you eat frozen food, but we tend to eat fresh one more.
-However, Italians would not freeze already made pasta but rather throw away another bowl of it.
+Sometimes pasta is wasted because they make too much of it.
+In our culture, there should always be too much pasta, to the point where you can’t finish the bowl.
+Of course, frozen food is eaten sometimes, but we tend to eat more fresh food.

 Thank you for the interview!